jaanga/fgx-plane-spotter/issues.md

 * How to calculate the radius of the base of the ILS cone?
 * How to calculate accurately the correct scale for nautical miles - so as to provide a correct length for the ILS beam?
 * Ditto the scale of meters so as to provide a correct width of the runways?
-* Continuing to improve the accuracy of positioning elents - particularly their elevation
+* Continuing to improve the accuracy of positioning elements - particularly their elevation

 Coming in the upcoming betas: